okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### One script to rule them all

-1. `src/fetch_datasets.py` dowloads all the available datasets to `data/` is `.xz` compressed CSV format with headers translated to English.
+1. `src/fetch_datasets.py` downloads all the available datasets to `data/` is `.xz` compressed CSV format with headers translated to English.

 ##### Quota for Exercising Parliamentary Activity (CEAP)